 Relaxation tips for the eyes and back

 Get up from your desk whenever you get a chance and go for a quick walk.
 Fetch a glass of water or make a cup of coffee or tea, just to ensure you give your eyes a rest and that your body doesn’t remain in the same position for too long.

 - Rest your eyes

 The 20-20-20 rule applies here.
-Every 20 minutes look into the distance at least 20 yards away, for at least 20 seconds.
+Every 20 minutes, look into the distance at least 20 metres away, for at least 20 seconds.
 This will ensure less eyestrain from focusing in the intermediate zone all the time.

 - Blink often